Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - In case of errors, call reject with the error object.
 ##### Important Note:
 Converting a simple object to a Promise might not be necessary in all cases.
 Promises are typically used for handling asynchronous operations and managing their results.

+### Time Complexity: O(1)
+The complexity is O(1) because the operations inside the Promise constructor and the simulated asynchronous operation have constant time complexity.
+The setTimeout function's delay does not affect the computational complexity.

 </p>
 </details>